(October 2019, from left to right: Kasia, Jörg, Petra, Benjamin, Janina, Madeleine, Mauricio)

 - Florian Leymarie (2021) - internship student, Master Immunology, University of Paris

-- Monika Hermann (2020) - internship student, Master Biochemistry, Gene Center, LMU (now doctoral researcher with Prof. Peter Murray, MPI Biochemistry)
+- Monika Hermann (2020) - internship student, Master Biochemistry, Gene Center, LMU (now doctoral researcher with Prof. Peter Murray, MPI of Biochemistry, IMPRS)

 - Maximilian Götz (2019) - internship student, Master Biochemistry, Gene Center, LMU (now doctoral researcher with Prof. Julian Stingele, Gene Center, LMU)